-Rule changes proposed for R12-4-401, R12-4-406, R12-4-407, R12-4-408, R12-4-409, R12-4-412 (which is being repealed and replaced by provisions in R12-4-430), R12-4-413, R12-4-417, R12-4-420, and R12-4-423 are administrative in nature, made necessary by proposed new rule R12-4-430, which is designed to prevent the introduction of chronic wasting disease to free-ranging or captive wildlife in the state.
-The proposed rulemaking also makes technical corrections and drafting style changes to make the rule language consistent with the current requirements for rulemaking language and style.
-The only costs of the proposed changes are those associated with the rulemaking process itself.
+Rule changes to R12-4-401, R12-4-406, R12-4-407, R12-4-408, R12-4-409, R12-4-412 (which is being repealed and replaced by provisions in R12-4-430), R12-4-413, R12-4-417, R12-4-420, and R12-4-423 are administrative in nature, made necessary by new rule R12-4-430, which is designed to prevent the introduction of chronic wasting disease to free-ranging or captive wildlife in the state.
+The rulemaking also makes technical corrections and drafting style changes to make the rule language consistent with the current requirements for rulemaking language and style.
+The only costs of the changes are those associated with the rulemaking process itself.
 The Department will benefit from consistent implementation of associated rule changes, while the public will benefit from having improved rules that are clear, concise, and more easily understandable.

-6. A reference to any study relevant to the rule that the agency reviewed and either proposes to rely on in its evaluation of or justification for the rule or proposes not to rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material:
+7. A reference to any study relevant to the rule that the agency reviewed and either relied on in its evaluation of or justification for the rule or did not rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material: